jonwl/Live-Stock-Trade-Dashboard/README.md

-# Live Stock Trading Dashboard
+# Live Stock Trading To Dashboard

 Web server providing a dashboard of live trade information from company database, including recent trades and total vega and theta traded (in plots).
 Updates in real time.